-Mass murder is only a step worse than Christian fidelity to its central teachings and tradition?
+Mass murder is only a step worse than Christian fidelity to its central teachings and tradition.
 What moral compass is Hatmaker consulting?

-Christians can accept, love and pray for the LGBTQ community (Orlando and elsewhere) and should do so.
-But Christians are under no cultural, moral, religious or theological obligation to approve of a lifestyle that contradicts a life lived in communion with Christian teachings.
+Christians can accept, love, and pray for the LGBTQ community (Orlando and elsewhere) and should do so.
+But Christians are under no cultural, moral, religious, or theological obligation to approve of a lifestyle that contradicts a life lived in communion with Christian teachings.
 They also shouldn’t be compelled to accept the inversion of human sexuality.
 And they shouldn’t be liable for what another person from another religion did of his own volition.

-The result of making the Christian boogeyman the representation of evil is that the LGBTQ community has no idea how to confront the kind of real evil that disrupted their false sense of security and punctured their ideologically pretentious bubble.
+The result of making the Christian boogeyman the representation of evil is that the LGBTQ community has no idea how to confront the kind of actual evil that disrupted their false sense of security and punctured their ideologically pretentious bubble.

 Standing on religious and historical precedent- and common sense doesn’t violate the sympathy and prayers of Christians for the victims and residents of Orlando.